david20o7/game-project/README.md

 - Ensure git is installed on the machine
 - ensure node is installed on the machine

-To run, follow these commands in your terminal (or command prompt):
+Follow these commands in your terminal (or command prompt):

 ### Setup

-Run the following commands in order in your terminal (in a folder of your choosing)
+Run the following commands in order in your terminal:

 ```
 git clone https://github.com/david20o7/game-project.git